 Kaua’i, the oldest of the Hawaiian islands, is a lush tropical landscape known as the Garden Isle, and for good reason.
-Days spent exploring the microclimates and topography of its interior are complemented by relaxing beach days and the rich history of Hawaiian cuisine and culture in the communities along the island’s single ring road.
+Days spent exploring the micro-climates and topography of its interior are complemented by relaxing beach days and the rich history of Hawaiian cuisine and culture in the communities along the island’s single ring road.
 While you might never need to leave the incredible amenities that The Club at Kukui'ula offers, if you feel the call to explore this island's deep culture and myriad sights.
 Discover a variety of things to do on the south shore of Kaua'i on your own, or here is a selection of our handpicked favorite spots.

 The beaches on the south shore of Kaua’i are sun drenched and breezy in summer.
 Mahaulepu Beach is isolated and charming, near the end of the Mahaulepu Beach Heritage Trail.
 Poipu Beach is perfect for families and has been rated as the best beach in America.
 Hanalei Bay Pavilion, on the island’s north shore, is in the center of a two-mile crescent bay with facilities perfect for a day trip in winter.
 Fuji Beach, on the east side, is popular for exploring tide pools, while Polihale Beach on the west side is great for enjoying Kauai’s spectacular sunsets.